MY WIFE loved reading The Happy Hollisters series when she was a child.

-MY WIFE loved reading The Happy Hollisters series as a child.
-I don't recall reading them myself, but I do remember the colorful jacket art.
-I thought the covers were cool enough for what they were trying to depict; family oriented, light mystery-adventures aimed primarily at grade school level readers.
-But back in those days I was more enamored with the maturer art found on teen series books such as Tom Swift Jr., Nancy Drew, Rick Brant and The Hardy Boys.
-To me those were supreme.
+I never read them myself, but I do remember their colorful jacket covers.
+I thought they were just fine for what they were trying to do; depicting family oriented, light mystery-adventures aimed primarily at grade school level readers.
+But back in those days I was more enamored with the art found on teen series books such as Tom Swift Jr., Nancy Drew, Rick Brant and The Hardy Boys.
+To me those were more mature, more supreme.

-Recently though, I was given a complete set of the original Hollister books in hardcover, so I decided to actually read one this time around while also getting reacquainted with the cover art and interior illustrations in each book.
+complete set of the original Hollister books in hardcover, so I decided to actually read one this time around while also getting reacquainted with the cover art and interior illustrations in each book.
 And boy am I glad I did!
 Now I have an even greater respect for what the author and the illustrator were able to accomplish.
-Given when they were written, the 1950s and '60s, the series appears to have barely dated, if at all.
-In fact, the books feel remarkably suitable for any child to read, even allowing for today's widespread, cultural divisions.
-But I'm no expert in these matters, I just know what I like.

-And I LOVE The Happy Hollisters!
+And I found out that I really LIKE The Happy Hollisters!

 "You're IT!"

 The first book in the series was titled The Happy Hollisters, and it was published by Doubleday & Company in 1953.
-The 33rd and last volume was published in 1969, and every volume issued during that seventeen year span had the same design and font as on the first.
-All of the dustjacket art and interior illustrations were produced by one woman, the remarkable Helen Stroud Hamilton (1921-2014).
+The 33rd and last volume was published in 1969, and every volume issued in-between that seventeen year span had the same design and font as on the first.
+All of the jacket art and interior illustrations were produced by one woman, the remarkable Helen Stroud Hamilton (1921-2014).
 She created more than 1,100 illustrations for the series, only occasionally collaborating with her artist husband William on some of the more technical illustrations.
 The quality of her illustrations are consistently excellent in each book.

-Now let's meet our perfect nuclear family: Pete, Pam, Zip, Ricky, Holly, White Nose, Sue, Mrs. Hollister, and Mr. Hollister.
-This revealing introduction was placed on the back of every dustjacket of every volume.
+Now let's meet our perfect nuclear family: Pete, Pam, Zip, Ricky, Holly, White Nose, Sue, Mrs. Hollister, and

 What amazed me about this first volume was just how much action Svenson packed into it.
 Literally loads!